-Absence of Three (3) Days or More.
-For any absence of three (3) or more days, Human Resources will require the employee to submit a statement from a reputable physician stating that he or she has treated the employee for the illness or disability which kept the employee from duty and that the employee was unable to perform the duties of his or her employment within the whole period he or she was absent from duty.
-In the case of an illness or disability of an employee's spouse, child or dependent which causes an absence by the employee of three (3) or more days, Human Resources will require a statement from a reputable physician stating that he or she has treated the employee's spouse, child or dependent for the illness or disability which kept the employee from duty.
+Absence of more than Three (3) Consecutive Days For any absence of more than three (3) consecutive days, unless sick leave abuse is suspected as detailed below, Human Resources will require the employee to submit a statement from a medical professional stating that he or she has treated the employee for the illness or disability which kept the employee from duty and that the employee was unable to perform the duties of his or her employment within the whole period he or she was absent from duty.
+In the case of an illness or disability of an employee's spouse, child or dependent which causes an absence by the employee of more than three (3) consecutive days, unless sick leave abuse is suspected as detailed below, Human Resources will require a statement from a medical professional stating that he or she has treated the employee's spouse, child or dependent for the illness or disability which kept the employee from duty.
 CSO who is unable to report to work because of illness must notify their supervisor based on established protocol at least one (1) hour prior to the beginning of their shift, with the exception of the first shift of the day will provide two (2) hours' notice.